 In the early 1990s, I taught street defense to two young men, Yakov and Yohan, who were avid guitar players.
 To minimize their risk for hand injuries, I fabricated a flexible indoor striking post with a thick layer of soft rubber padding.
-The flexible post was based on the principle of "graduated resistance," in which resistance increases over distance.
+The flexible post was based on the principle of graduated resistance, in which resistance increases over distance.
 Over time, this proved to be a safe and efficient way to develop powerful "one strike" techniques.
 Moreover, callus formation is not necessary for practical self-defense.

 When conducting board breaking experiments, I used a single layer of rubber padding as a precaution against knuckle bruising, in case the board stack did not break.
 On those few occasions when the boards did not break on the first attempt, the thin layer of rubber padding provided a margin of safety.
 During my years of training and teaching, I always tried to put safety first, because I believe karate is for self-defense, not self-mutilation.
+I am now in my early 70s and I still practice with a flexible makiwara, in order to help maintain body core strength.

 Makiwara practice is essential for developing "one strike" power, because graduated resistance builds bone and muscle strength.
-In addition, striking makiwara creates a different timing and "feeling" in the body that cannot be learned by only punching in the air.
+In addition, striking makiwara creates a different timing and feeling in the body that cannot be learned from punching the air.